 - Yellow icon – medium

 - Blue icon – low

-High severity is dangerous, and it should always be first to fix in your priority.
+High severity is dangerous, and it should always be the first to fix in your priority list.

 Let’s take a look at the detailed report.
 Click on the website from the dashboard, and it will take you to the overview page.

 Here you have two options under “Threat Score.”
 Either you can view the finding online or export them to PDF.

 I exported my report in PDF, and it was 351 pages, that’s in-depth.

 A quick example of online findings, you can expand them to see the detailed information.